 Do a quick sweep of your book shelves and movie collection.
 Pull out books you know you’ll never pick up again and movies that you’re likely never to watch again.
 Take them to your nearest used book store to exchange for either cash or store credit.
 You’ll clear some space off of your shelves and either have enough money for a new movie or a new book that you have been wanting.

 Another option is to sell them online with Decluttr.

 As your home gets more organized, your life will become less hectic.

-De-cluttering the smaller items is a great first step towards focusing your time, energy, and finances on the things that are truly important to you.
+Decluttering the smaller items is a great first step towards focusing your time, energy, and finances on the things that are truly important to you.
 Once you have your papers, books, movies, and random drawers organized, you can move on to the bigger items that sell for more money.

-Use the money to take a trip, go to an expensive restaurant, or even just invest it in the stock market.
+Use the money to take a trip, go to an expensive restaurant, or even just invest it in fractional stock shares with Stockpile.
 Turn useless items into a form of income to use for making memories or building a nest egg for the future.

 Have you tried any of these decluttering methods?
 Have you made money by decluttering?